 Preparing for Lifelong Sobriety

 Unfortunately, many patients think that they are cured of their addiction after detox.
 In reality, recovery is a lifelong process.
 It takes work to remain clean, so patients need to have a relapse prevention plan in place.
-To prevent a relapse, patients can use self-care techniques, group support or sober living facilities.
+To prevent relapse, patients can use self-care techniques, group support, or sober living facilities.

 Realizing that you or a loved one needs help is not always easy.
 If you need help finding the right treatment options and starting detox, support is available.
 To check out our addiction detox programs, call us at Serenity House Detox today at 866.516.8356.